-This study examines the incremental predictive power of aggregate measures of financial misreporting for recession and real GDP growth.
-We draw on prior research suggesting that misreporting has real economic effects because it represents misinformation on which firms base their investment, hiring and production decisions.
+This study examines the incremental predictive power of aggregate measures of financial misreporting for recession and real gross domestic product (GDP) growth.
+We draw on prior research suggesting that misreporting has real economic effects because it represents misinformation on which firms base their investment, hiring, and production decisions.
 We find that aggregate M-Score incrementally predicts recessions at forecast horizons of five to eight quarters ahead.
 We also find that aggregate M-Score is significantly associated with lower future growth in real GDP, real investment, consumption, and industrial production.
 Additionally, our result that aggregate M-Score predicts lower real investment one to four quarters ahead partially accounts for why misreporting predicts recessions five to eight quarters ahead.
 Our findings are weaker when we use aggregate F-Score as a proxy for misreporting.
 Overall, this study provides novel evidence that aggregate misreporting measures can aid forecasters and regulators in predicting recessions and real GDP growth.